-The Letter Agreement also provided that, subject to his continued employment through the Retention Date and his execution and delivery of a release of claims and his continued compliance with the Letter Agreement and the Employment Agreement and in lieu of the payments and benefits he would otherwise receive upon such a termination of his employment under the Employment Agreement, (A) the Company would pay to Mr. Scheirman amount equal to \$5,000,000; (B) any outstanding and unvested equity awards granted to Mr. Scheirman (including, without limitation, the equity awards granted to him pursuant to the Letter Agreement) will continue to vest in accordance with their original vesting schedules as if he had remained employed with the Company through each applicable vesting date, and any options held by Mr. Scheirman may be exercised at any time between the date of vesting and the third anniversary of the date of vesting; (C) each outstanding and unexercised stock option granted to Mr. Scheirman will, to the extent vested, remain exercisable through the earlier of the original expiration date and February 28, 2027; provided that the options that were not vested on the date of the Letter Agreement will remain exercisable until the third anniversary of the date of vesting; (D) Mr. Scheirman would remain eligible to receive the full amount of his 2023 cash incentive compensation, including quarterly payments and the annual true-up payment, with Mr. Scheirman's 2023 incentive compensation to be paid based upon actual performance results for 2023, but treating all individual performance goals as having been met at the target level; and (E) the Company will reimburse Mr. Scheirman, on a monthly basis, for the cost of continuing coverage under the Company's group health and dental benefits plan, and in accordance with the Company's policies applicable to similarly situated employees, until no later than August 31, 2025.
-The estimated value of Mr. Scheirman's continued equity vesting, assuming a termination as of December 2
+The Letter Agreement provided that, subject to his continued employment through the Retention Date and his execution and delivery of a release of claims and his continued compliance with the Letter Agreement and the Employment Agreement and in lieu of the payments and benefits he would otherwise receive upon such a termination of his employment under the Employment Agreement, (A) the Company would pay to Mr. Scheirman an amount equal to \$5 million; (B) any outstanding and unvested equity awards granted to Mr. Scheirman (including, without limitation, the equity awards granted to him pursuant to the Letter Agreement) will continue to vest in accordance with their original vesting schedules as if he had remained employed with the Company through each applicable vesting date, and any options held by Mr. Scheirman may be exercised at any time between the date of vesting and the third anniversary of the date of vesting; (C) each outstanding and unexercised stock option granted to Mr. Scheirman will, to the extent vested, remain exercisable through the earlier of the original expiration date and February 28, 2027; provided that the options that were not vested on the date of the Letter Agreement will remain exercisable until the third anniversary of the date of vesting; and (D) the Company will reimburse Mr. Scheirman, on a monthly basis, for the cost of continuing coverage under the Company's group health and dental benefits plan, and in accordance with the Company's policies applicable to similarly situated employees, until no later than August 31, 2025.
+Please see the "2024 Summary Compensation Table" for the cash amounts paid pursuant to the Letter Agreement and the "Outstanding Equity Awards at 2024 Fiscal Year-End" for the value of Mr. Scheirman's outstanding equity awards as of December 31, 2024.